Manushree-23/Diwali-sales-Analysis/README.md

-# EDA Python - Diwali sales
+# Diwali sales Analysis using python
 Exploratory Data Analysis of a diwali sale dataset using python